LycusXIII/Pong-Game/README.md

 ### **Project Description**

-This Python project implements a classic Pong game using the Turtle graphics library.
+This Python project implements a Pong game using the Turtle graphics library.
 Where 2 players control the one paddle on each side of the screen to stop the ball from going behind there paddle and giving the other player 1 point, the ball speeds increase the longer the game goes on.

 ### **Getting Started**